COVID Response Team Frequently Asked Questions

 What is the COVID response team doing to insure a safe campus?

 The NECC COVID response team remains vigilant during these ever-changing times.
 While we remain positive and excited about the return of our campus community, the safety of our community is our top priority.
 We regularly monitor federal, state and local sources for continuously updated information to help shape our COVID safety policies and plans.
 Check your email, the NECC social media pages, and this website regularly for updated information.

 If I’m a student facing employee, how do I handle being told of a positive test?

-If a faculty or staff member receives information regarding a positive test or an exposure risk, we ask that you remind the student to remain off campus until the individual receives a clean bill of health, and that you reach out to ROSANNA LARA at firstname.lastname@example.org.
-We also ask that you contact email@example.com so that DPH can be notified and deep cleaning can be facilitated, if appropriate.
+If a faculty or staff member receives information regarding a positive test or an exposure risk, we ask that you remind the student to remain off campus until the individual receives a clean bill of health, and that you reach out to the COVID Response Team at firstname.lastname@example.org.
 We understand these situations may be complex or nuanced; we are standing by to be of support.

 Am I a required to get a COVID test before coming on campus?